matoous/apo_lau/README.md

 `make`

-Apo-lau uses gcc and g++ for its compilation, feel free to change these but do not forget to add threads flag.
+Apo-lau uses gcc for its compilation, feel free to change makefile as much as you want, since I am not sure about its quality.
+Do not forget to keep/add threads flag.

 #### Run ####